Moments of Gaussian Periods and Modified Fermat Curves: Absolute moments for fixed d

 Computing the trace reveals that

 Since the eigenvalues of $T^*T$ are the diagonal entries of $D^*D$, we also have

 Using Theorem~\ref{thr:v2} and comparing \eqref{eq:d3p4_1} and \eqref{eq:d3p4eig} gives

-Since $t_0 = c_{0,m,n} = (M_{0,0,0} - 9)/9$ by Lemma~\ref{le:T}, Hasse--Weil (Theorem \eqref{thm:hw}) yields
+Since $t_0 = c_{0,0,0} = (M_{0,0,0} - 9)/9$ by Lemma~\ref{le:T}, Hasse--Weil (Theorem \eqref{thm:hw}) yields

-because the Fermat curve $x^3 + y^3 = 1$ has genus $1$.
-Using \eqref{eq:d3p4hasse} in \eqref{eq:d3v4} gives the desired inequalities \eqref{eq:v4delbub}. \end{proof}
+because the Fermat curve $x^3 + y^3 = z^3$ has genus $1$.
+Using \eqref{eq:d3p4hasse} in \eqref{eq:d3v4} gives the desired inequalities. \end{proof}

 Although the Hasse--Weil bound is, for elliptic curves in general, tight, it does not appear to be tight for modified Fermat curves of higher genus.
-For example, A. Garcia and Voloch improve Hasse's bound on these curves in a number of instances in \cite{garcia_voloch}.
+For example, A. Garc\'ia and Voloch improve Hasse's bound on these curves in some instances \cite{garcia_voloch}.